Brezenknödel – dumplings made from German Brezel

 20 g parsley

-300 g brezels from he day before (about 3, and I mean German style Brezels, sorry)
+300 g brezels from the day before (about 3, and I mean German style Brezels, sorry – you could try substituting them with bread)

 Cut 50 g onions into small cubes.
 Brown in 50 g of butter in a pot.
 When they are done add 75 ml milk and turn off the heat.